-D{fb} = Dose as would be recorded by a film badge worn on the chest
+where D{fb} = Dose as would be recorded by a film badge worn on the chest.
 (0.7) = Factor to convert integrated free-field radiation intensity to film badge dose.
+This factor takes into account the body shielding of the badge as worn.
 The maximum possible dose to a film badge worn continuously through the time of final evacuation is obtained by using PF=1 throughout, i.e., no radiation protection available on the island.
 The upper limit of integration in this case would be 35 1/4 hours after burst, which corresponds to final evacuation at 1800 hours, 2 March.
 A dose of 87 rem results.
 If a film badge was not worn, but instead left out in the open, the (0.7) factor would not enter into the calculations.
 As an example, one film badge was left hanging from a tent post (PF assumed to be 1) until H+28.75 hours (1130 hours, 2 March) at which time it was placed in the mess hall (PF=2) until the second group evacuated.
 The calculated dose is 112 rem.